 When I arrived to Lebanon, I was observing but wasn’t comfortable with bringing my camera to the street.
 Teaching photography to students from the Arab world, there are a lot of questions that I have about not being from here but having a position of power within academia.
 It wasn’t until I was here for a few months that I moved into my current apartment, which is so opposite from the small apartments where I lived in NYC and LA.
 You feel an echo the moment you walk into the space.
 There’s beautiful light and the architecture comes from the Ottoman and French mandate eras.
 There aren’t many of these buildings left.
 I started quietly photographing once I became more settled in the space.
 It was a therapeutic way for me to slow down and adjust to the new culture and chaotic city.
 In contrast to photographing the loud streets outside, it felt warm and easy to make images inside.

 CMB: The pictures are so intimate and the house feels like a place of refuge, but the outside is always hovering.
 I think of the home as a place of voyage and I can see this expansiveness through some of your images that brings to mind Georges Perec’s The Species of Space.
-He zooms out in scale from the page her writes on to the whole of the Universe.
+He zooms out in scale from the page to the whole of the Universe.